-Serbia: Construction of new TPP Kostolac B3 kicks off with Chinese lead14.
-January 2016. / News Serbia Energy
+Serbia: Construction of new TPP Kostolac B3 kicks off with Chinese lead, News Serbia Energy

 The contract with the Chinese will be activated on January 4, 2016 which will be the official start of the construction of “Kostolac B3”.
 Domestic companies will be able to bid for the construction of the new energy block, the first after 30 years which should bring 350 MW and our side will make sure to have the largest possible share of domestic companies bidding.
 Construction work starts in the next few months.